Maccy Biochar is currently auspiced by the Macclesfield Community Association Inc.

 Produce and sell biochar in bulk to retailers for local gardens, local horticulture, agriculture and other local industrial uses;

-Trade carbon offsets with local consumers of non-renewable energy (eg: to offset local electricity consumption, gas consumption and motor vehicle use);
+Trade carbon credits with local consumers of non-renewable energy (eg: to offset local electricity consumption, gas consumption and motor vehicle use);

 Conduct training courses on biochar;